David Ramsay (Ontario politician)

 David James Ramsay (April 23, 1948 – July 29, 2020) was a Canadian politician in Ontario.
-He was elected as a New Democratic member of the Legislative Assembly of Ontario in 1985 who crossed the floor a year later to join the Liberal party.
+He was elected as a New Democratic member of the Legislative Assembly of Ontario in 1985 and crossed the floor a year later to join the Liberal Party.
 He represented the northern Ontario riding of Timiskaming from 1985 to 1999 and the redistributed riding of Timiskaming—Cochrane from 1999 to 2011.
 He served as a cabinet minister in the governments of David Peterson and Dalton McGuinty.

 Background

 Born in Australia, Ramsay moved to Canada with his parents at age one after having been adopted in Sydney, and was raised in Oakville, Ontario.
 He attended Concordia University in Montreal, and after graduation worked as a farmer in New Liskeard and a clerk-treasurer in Casey Township, in northern Ontario.
 He later served as president of the Timiskaming Federation of Agriculture in 1984-85, was a founding member of the Timiskaming Grain Growers Board, and served as chair of the Timiskaming Hospital Board for a time.
 Ramsay died in Halifax, Nova Scotia, on July 29, 2020, at the age of 72.